 Your instructor will be able to tell you how to learn all of those things listed above.
 He’ll have a method mapped out for you, and be able to walk you along the path to your goals.
 But a good teacher should also be flexible, and understand that people learn differently, and at different paces.

 You should look forward to your lessons.
 Guitar is supposed to be fun and exciting, and if your instructor makes it a chore you probably aren’t going to stick with it.
 That doesn’t mean you won’t have to work hard and study.
 Whether you learn on your own or with a teacher, getting good at guitar is a whole lot of hard work.
 But it should be work you want to do, and not work you dread.

 If you have several guitar instructors in your area, I’d suggest scheduling a lesson with each of them to try them out.
-When you meet when them, talk about your goals and what gets you excited about the guitar.
+When you meet with them, talk about your goals and what gets you excited about the guitar.
 Let them know how much time you expect to spend on it each week, and what you want to get out of it.
 Then, make your decision based on whoever seems like they’ll be the best fit for you.

 There may be some excellent instructors who simply aren’t right for you.
 Looking back, that was probably the case with my teacher, years ago.
 If it isn’t working with one, you can always try someone new.